SimonWoodtli/zet/20240112144725/README.md

 ## My personal favorite methods

-The question you should ask yourself do I want to expose those services to the public internet or keep them on my LAN?

 > 📝 It's complicated and all methods have their ups and downs.
 A public custom DNS has an easy DDOS attack vector and you also trust a cloud provider with your data.

-Don't run a custom DNS service like `bind9`.
-Instead use either:
+The question you should ask yourself do I want to expose those services to the public internet or keep them on my LAN?
+My main take away is don't run a custom DNS service like `bind9`.
+But at least learn how to do it for fun.

+If on LAN or later public:
+Use a free domain name registrar like DuckDNS and point it to a local IP.
+This allows you to set a wildcard for subdomains.

+Another benefit of doing this, is that you can add SSL certs for all your local services without using certbot and having to worry that they might expire.
+Whether you choose to make them public or not using nginx proxy manager, caddy or your reverse proxy of choice.

+* [20240113153426](/20240113153426/) Setup Service: DuckDNS with Auto SSL certs using reverse proxy and DNS validation for certs(DNS-01) for your homelab

+Sidenote: My guess is that if I were to setup dnsmasq and have all the subdomains setup that way, the auto SSL cert method would also be possible.

+### Alternative methods I feel like are fine too

 1. If on LAN: Setup dnsmasq on your dietpi or router.
 It's easier than to learn bind9 and setting up a custom DNS.
-      1. Close Seconds: Use encrypted DNS with stubby or DNS crypt.
+      1. TODO research more: Using encrypted DNS with stubby or DNS crypt.
-      1. Research: is nginx proxy rly not able to deal with those subdomains without any of this hazzle if just for LAN usage?
 1. If exposed public: Use tunneling methods like CloudFlare Tunnel or open source alternatives.
-Checkout this [repo] for some projects.
+[Checkout this repo][repo] for some projects.
 They work no matter what your ISP situation, even if behind CGNAT and don't require port forwarding on your router.